cgarciae/dataget/README.md

 ## Contributing

-Read our guide one [Creating a Dataset](https://cgarciae.github.io/dataget/dataset/) if you are interested in adding a dataset to dataget.
+Read our guide on [Creating a Dataset](https://cgarciae.github.io/dataget/dataset/) if you are interested in adding a dataset to dataget.

 ## License
 MIT License